queer/async-postgres-jsonb-orm/README.md

 Note: I make no guarantees about it being perfectly thread-safe or anything.
 Use at your own risk.

+This library will automatically create tables and indexes for you based off of the values of the entity class annotations.
+This may have performance implications, so it's probably a good idea to do initial class mapping once at the start of your application to get that out of the way.

 ## Building

 Just run `mvn clean package`.